How to Build a Garden Bed Without Screws: A Simple Guide

 Before you get too excited and start adding soil, take a moment for one final check.
 Make sure your frame is level on the ground and that the corners form right angles.
 A quick check with a level and a measuring tape will do the trick.
 This step ensures your garden bed is stable and looks professionally built.
 Once everything is aligned, you’re officially ready to fill it up and start planting.

-What Are the Best Materials for a No-Screw Bed?
+What's the Best Material for a No-Screw Garden Bed?

 Choosing the right material for your no-screw garden bed is a big decision.
 It affects how long your bed will last, how much maintenance it needs, and even the safety of the food you grow.
 You want something that’s durable, easy to work with, and looks great in your yard.
 Let's walk through some of the best (and worst) options so you can pick the perfect material for your project.